Mohali23/Kalbonyan_Elmarsos/Udemy/Build Responsive Real-World Websites with HTML and CSS/Section_2 HTML Fundamentals/#3 Text Elements/readme.md

 # Summary of Text Elements lecture

-In this lecture, Jonas Schmedtmann has explained all Tags related to texts in HTML.\
+In this lecture, Jonas Schmedtmann has explained all Tags related to texts in HTML.

-## Heading Tags
+## #1 Heading Tags

 We start with the first element, Its Heading tags, this tag contains 6 sizes, I will explaine below.